 I would fully recommend using AirHelp to anyone who has experienced a cancelled flight.
 The communication was easy and the money that we were compensated with is now in my account.
 This is all after the airline refused any sort of compensation or real apology.
 Excellent work, folks.

 British Airways is the largest airline in the United Kingdom based on fleet size.
 When measured by passengers carried, it is second-largest in the United Kingdom behind EasyJet.

 British Airways Headquarters

-British Airways is headquarted in Harmondsworth, UK.
-The airline is part of the oneworld Alliance with other major airlines such as American Airlines, Cathay Pacific and others.
+British Airways is headquartered in Harmondsworth, UK.
+The airline is part of the Oneworld Alliance with other major airlines such as American Airlines, Cathay Pacific and others.